cptmorgan-rh/openshift4_vcenter_permissions/README.md

 ## Description
 ------------

+**Note: This branch uses govc to create and set the roles.
+Please switch to the ansible_module branch for the playbook that uses the vmware Ansible Modules.**

 The ansible playbook in this repository will create and apply the required roles for the minimum permissions required to deploy OpenShift 4 on vCenter.
 This has been tested with the IPI and UPI methods.

 The permissions are obtained from the Official OpenShift Installer Docs on GitHub.